reneoctavio/sparkify/README.md

 The task is to detect if a specific user will cancel the service, and we will use their interaction with the platform to do so.

+You can read the full story at this [Medium post](https://reneoctavio.medium.com/large-scale-churn-prediction-using-apache-spark-8d62febee52c)

 ## Download the dataset

 - The mini dataset can be obtained [here](https://1drv.ms/u/s!AjZCiYkckpt_hY8biIoQoRfMM2mRfQ?e=zdQA2k).